How should I insure a property that I let to a family member?

 What else do I need to think about when letting to a family member?

-• You may be obliged to charge a certain level of rent – if you have a buy-to-let mortgage, you may be required to charge 125% or more of the monthly payment
+• You may be obliged to charge a certain rent – if you have a buy-to-let mortgage, you may be required to charge 125% or more of the monthly payment.

-• you’ll still need to meet health and safety regs – that means getting your annual gas safety check and Energy Performance Certificate, as well as having smoke alarms and carbon monoxide detectors fitted.
-It also means the property must be warm and free from damp and leaks
+• You’ll still need to meet health and safety rules – that means getting your annual gas safety check and Energy Performance Certificate, as well as having smoke alarms and carbon monoxide detectors fitted.

-You still have responsibilities as a landlord, even if your tenants are family.
+You have responsibilities as a landlord, even if your tenants are family.
 That means you can’t ask them to overlook issues with the property in exchange for cheap rent.
-But being a landlord remains a great way to make money – in 2021, the average monthly rent was £1,450 in London, while the median monthly rent was £795 for the UK as a whole.

 Compare home insurance